validmind/documentation/site/tests/data_validation/nlp/CommonWords.md

 The test methodology involves splitting the specified text column's entries into words, collating them into a corpus, and then counting the frequency of each word using the Counter.
-The forty most frequently occurring non-stopwords are then visualized in a bar chart, where the x-axis represents the words, and the y-axis indicates their frequency of occurrence.
+The forty most frequently occurring non-stopwords are then visualized in an interactive bar chart using Plotly, where the x-axis represents the words, and the y-axis indicates their frequency of occurrence.

 ### Signs of High Risk